aleph2c/miros/doc/towardsthefactoryexample.rst

   # ao.register_signal_callback(fc2, signals.A, trans_to_fc1)
   # ao.register_parent(fc2, fc)

-  # start up the active object what what it does
+  # start up the active object and watch what it does
   ao.start_at(fc2)
   ao.post_fifo(Event(signal=signals.A))
   time.sleep(0.01)